pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

 * Query parameters are stored in a map form and are un-encoded (see [#66](https://github.com/DiUS/pact-jvm/issues/66) and [#97](https://github.com/DiUS/pact-jvm/issues/97) for information on what this can cause).
 * Introduces a new message pact format for testing interactions via a message queue.
+* Multiple provider states can be defined with data parameters.

 ## Generating V3 spec pact files (3.1.0+, 2.3.0+)